Levrault/godot-maximilien-adventure/README.md

 ## Preface

 Maximilien, a young adventure, survive a terrible plane crash.
-With the help of some locals, he will needs to go through the jungle, regain the village and find his brother and sister.
+With the help of some locals, he will needs to get through the jungle and find his brother and sister.

 ![readme_talk](./vendors/readme_talk.gif)